Complete Guide To The Common Checkered Skipper Butterfly

 Thick bands of black and white fringe edge their wings.

-When Can I Find Common Checkered Skipper Butterflies in North Carolina?
+When can I find Common Checkered Skipper butterflies?

 In North Carolina, Common Checkered Skipper butterflies fly from early spring through fall.
 Look for them to emerge starting around mid-April.
 They have multiple broods every season, so can be found all summer long until mid to late October.